FREQUENTLY ASKED QUESTIONS

 5. Will I get a certificate upon my completion of Basic Communication Course Levels 1-3?

 Yes, you will get a Certificate of Completion on the last lesson after you have successfully completed the course with at least 50% pass in the assessment for each level.
-However, note for our Thematic SgSL 1-2 Workshops that you won't get any certificate as this does not involve any assessment.

 6. I have learnt the Level 1 from other schools, such as the Singapore Association for the Deaf.
 Can I take the Basic Communication Level 2 instead?